h3xp/RickDangerousUpdate/README.md

 The script will also install a new command "update_tool" with which you can easily run the script from the CLI.

+Note that if you do not install the tool, it will not be able to track what updates you have applied to your system and you will be prompted the install all available updates each time you run the update tool until you do properly install it.

 # Attention

 The script has been tested, however we can't give a 100% guarantee that it might not break something on